-A two-year study was carried out on human subjects of various ages and backgrounds who had been drinking water containing more than 0.05 mg/liter (0.05 ppm) arsenic for a period of at least five years.
+A two‐year study was carried out on human subjects of various ages and backgrounds who had been drinking water containing more than 0.05 mg/liter (0.05 ppm) arsenic for a period of at least five years.
 The main aim was to correlate the frequency of chromosome aberrations and sister chromatid exchanges in the lymphocytes with the amount of arsenic in the water.
-In addition the authors explored the incidence of skin cancer, fetal wastage, and genetic or developmental abnormalities.
-Several other variables-eg, coffee, wine, and cigarette consumption; sex; residence (rural vs urban); and exposure to chemicals, smelters, or pesticides-were also taken into consideration.
+In addition, we explored the incidence of skin cancer, fetal wastage, and genetic or developmental abnormalities.
+Several other variables—eg, coffee, wine, and cigarette consumption; sex, residence (rural vs urban); and exposure to chemicals, smelters, or pesticides—were also taken into consideration.
 The data on chromosome aberrations (104 exposed and 86 control individuals) and on sister chromatid exchanges (98 exposed and 83 control individuals) did not show that arsenic at concentrations used by our population (>0.05 mg/liter) has any effect on these parameters.
 Similarly, no other health effects of arsenic at these concentrations were found.

 ASJC Scopus subject areas

 - Public Health, Environmental and Occupational Health